oac-astronomy/var/README.md

 It can be compiled on
 or
 In Linux environment.
 Remember to use the right privileges such as Root user or Sudo command.
-In my case, I used Root privileged

-# go build  var.go
+In my case, I used Root privileged. go build  var.go
-# ls
+ls
 Desktop  Documents  Downloads  Music  net.go  Pictures  Public  Templates  test  test.go  testing.git  var  var.go  Videos

 #./var